homan-uppu/writing/MAIN.md

 - Changing yourself is more difficult than you think. ("Why I won't work with old people" - probably a better title).
 - Maximizing transactions is all we want.
 - The best teams work in person.
+- The country that will win (the most "American" country).

 *Finally*
 - How to educate yourself -> putting all of the theory above into a single essays targeting an 18 year old in today's world.